 Jico of Japan have been making superb styli for a long time now.
-We have been using and recomeding them especially in our favorite Shure V15 III and V15 V .
-The SAS series is however somthing special and below we expain why.
+We have been using and recommending them especially in our favourite Shure V15 III and V15 V .
+The SAS series is however something special and below we explain why.

 1. The Jico SAS Profile Tip

 The tip of the Super Analog Stylus is carefully chosen from single-crystal natural diamonds.
 The laser-cut diamond closely resembles that of the cutting stylus used on a cutting lathe to produce the acetate master disks used in vinyl production.
 This allows the SAS tip to reach into the deepest recesses of the record groove in order to retrieve details which were previously inaccessible to other stylus profiles.
 Due to its wide contact area with the groove wall, the SAS can reproduce a more expansive bandwidth of information with higher fidelity.

 Featuring a line contact profile in the shape of a narrow ridge only a few microns in width, the SAS tip achieves a curvature of radius not previously available in similarly shaped styli.
 The curvature of this profile is optimized to distribute effective mass, thereby eliminating excess pressure on the record groove wall and reducing distortion introduced by uneven wear.
 Additionally, the tip is polished to the highest standard to preserve the record and extend the use of the stylus.

 Boron is one of the most suitable materials for cantilevers; its density is low, Young’s modulus is large, and the speed of sound propagation is approximately 2.6 times faster than that of aluminium.
 Due to the characteristics above, boron cantilever can more precisely trace the information contained in the record grooves than aluminum cantilever.